How To: Paint PVC Pipe

 Lightly scour the PVC pipe’s exterior by hand with 220-grit sandpaper.
-Skip the electric sander, which can wear down the pipe too much, too fast.
+Skip the electric sander, as such a tool can wear down the pipe too much, too fast.
 Sand in all directions to avoid straight-line striations that can create an undesirable grooved surface.
-Be gentle, so you won’t weaken the pipe, yet thorough to avoid an uneven surface.
+Be gentle, so you won’t weaken the pipe, but be thorough enough to avoid creating uneven surfaces.
 Have plenty of sandpaper on hand, because the waxes in PVC pipe will come off on the paper, causing it to lose roughness.

 Don rubber gloves, dampen a clean rag with acetone, and then wipe the surface of the PVC pipe.
 Allow to dry for 20 to 30 minutes.
 The acetone will remove all sanding dust while swelling the surface of the PVC to make it more porous for painting.

-Lay drop cloths, plastic sheeting, or old newspapers over the floors or walls that could be subject to splatter or overspray, then arrange pipe for spraying.
+Lay drop cloths, plastic sheeting, or old newspapers over the floors or walls that could be subject to splatter or overspray, then arrange the pipe for spraying.
 If painting long pieces, protect a wall, ladder, or chair from spray and prop the pipes against it.
 Or consider standing long pieces on a sturdy dowel for support so you can access all sides at once.
 Short pieces of PVC may be able to stand without additional support, making it simpler to get an all-over coat of paint.

-Shake your plastic-rated spray paint (Krylone Fusion is a consumer favorite that’s widely available; you can pick up a can on Amazon for about $5).
+Now, grab your plastic-rated spray paint (Krylone Fusion is a consumer favorite that’s widely available; you can pick up a can on Amazon for about $5).
 Shake thoroughly for 15 to 20 seconds.
 In a side-to-side sweeping motion, spray-paint the pipe, starting from the top and working your way down to the bottom.
 Paint PVC in thin, consistent layers, overlapping the paint as you move down the pipe, to avoid any drips.